Why choose coping strategies like tutoring when remediation is possible?

-Despite an overwhelming and rapidly expanding body of evidence that brains should not be thought of as trapped in faulty learning mechanisms but are capable of more normal learning, this learning is fixed mindset persists.
-Brain plasticity is one of the great scientific discoveries of the last decade and yet really, despite is great message of hope for all children with any kind of learning glitch, it is still largely ignored by educators and parents as a response to children with learning delays.
+In fact, there is an overwhelming and rapidly expanding body of evidence that brains need not be trapped in faulty learning mechanisms.
+Brains are capable of change.
+This is brain plasticity, one of the great scientific discoveries of the last two decades and yet really, despite is great message of hope for all children with any kind of learning glitch, it is still largely ignored by educators and parents as a response to children with learning delays.